Blog Home » Age Levels » Teens (Youth) » Young People Need Reasons

 and what we will considering in this post — reasons.

 Maybe they aren’t hearing sufficient reasons for why they should stay.
-Maybe they haven’t acquired good enough reasons to hold on to what they have heard.
-Maybe it is easier to go with the flow of the world than to stand in opposition to something they themselves don’t have adequate reasons to believe.
+Perhaps they haven’t acquired good enough reasons to hold on to what they’ve heard.
+Maybe they find it easier to go with the flow of the world than to stand in opposition to something they themselves don’t have adequate reasons to believe.
 Unanswered questions leave them with doubts.
 A shallow belief system leaves them defenseless in this world.
-As a result, it’s easy to leave church and abandon what they’ve been taught.
+As a result, they find it easy to leave church and abandon what they’ve been taught.

 It starts with young people’s perception of the Bible.

-They are bombarded with that which stands in opposition to God’s Word at school, on TV and the Internet, with their peer, etc. To stand in the midst of such opposition they need to be convinced of the veracity of God’s Word.
+They get bombarded with that which stands in opposition to God’s Word at school, on TV and the Internet, with their peer, etc. To stand in the midst of such opposition they need conviction of the veracity of God’s Word.
 They need to see that the Bible is more than a crutch, more than a fable, more than an option.

 To Read: Young People’s Perception of the Bible (follow the series of related articles)